As We Move Forward Through COVID-19: Updated May 2021

 - The Dallas/Addison Marriott Quorum by the Galleria provides detailed Safety and Sanitation protocols in alignment with public health authorities, medical and industry experts.
 For detailed information, CLICK HERE.

 - The Urban Artist Market will not be passing appetizers or drinks during the event.
-However, the Dallas/Addison Marriott Quorum will be providing a bar area.
+However, the Dallas/Addison Marriott Quorum will be providing a bar area and a food truck will be available outside on Saturday.

 - Shoppers will be encouraged to limit touch to art that they are purchasing.
 Exhibitors will promote “touch-free” shopping with signage in their booth.